nicholasjroy/obsidian-sage/README.md

 ## Settings

 - **Concepts folder**: where concept notes are created.
-- **Selection style**: how the original selection looks after linking: plain, highlighted, or turned into a wikilink.
+- **Selection style**: how the original selection looks after linking (plain, highlighted, or a wikilink).
-- **Concept alias**: display the link as 🌱 or as the concept's title.
+- **Concept alias**: display the link as 🌱 or the concept's title.
-- **Context length**: how much surrounding text is sent along to disambiguate the selection.
+- **Context length**: how much surrounding text is sent to disambiguate the selection.
 - **Model**: which Anthropic model to use.
 - **Max tokens**: upper bound on the response length.

-## Privacy and security

-> [!CAUTION]
-> Explaining a selection sends the selected text and surrounding context to the Anthropic API (a third party).
-Your API key is kept in Obsidian's secret storage, which is currently **not encrypted at rest**: it is saved unencrypted in local storage, where other software with access to that data could read it.

 ## License